jadounrahul/kartsnms/doc/Extensions/Syslog.md

 ```
 output {
 ....
-        #feed it to LibreNMS
+        #feed it to KartsNMS
      	http {
      		http_method => "post"
-     		url => "https://sink.librenms.org/api/v0/syslogsink/    # replace with your librenms host
+     		url => "https://sink.kartsnms.org/api/v0/syslogsink/    # replace with your kartsnms host
      		format => "json_batch"                                  # put multiple syslogs in on HTTP message
                 retry_failed => false                               # if true, logstash is blocking if the API is unavailable, be careful!
-                headers => ["X-Auth-Token","xxxxxxxLibreNMSApiToken]
+                headers => ["X-Auth-Token","xxxxxxxKartsNMSApiToken]

                 # optional if your mapping is not already done before or does not match. "msg" and "host" is mandatory.
                 # you might also use out the clone {} function to duplicate your log stream and a dedicated log filtering/mapping etc.